-Section 5.3.
+- Section 5.3.
 Regular Hours/Overtime.
 For purposes of computing overtime, a normal tour of duty shall be twenty eight (28) days and a normal workday shall be eight and one-quarter (8 1/4) hours.
-Overtime worked in increments of one-quarter (1/4) hour or more in excess of 8 1/4 hours of work per day will be paid on the basis of one and one-half (1-1/2) times the employee's regular straight-time hourly rate of pay.
+Overtime worked in increments of one-quarter (1/4) hour or more in excess of 8 1/4 hours of work per day will be paid on the basis of one and one-half (1-1/2) times the employee's regular straight-time hourly rate of pay. - Section 5.4.

-Section 5.4.
 Day Off Request.
-During the term of this Agreement, requests for days off for the next twenty eight (28) day tour of duty shall be handled in accordance with existing practices.
+During the term of this Agreement, requests for days off for the next twenty eight (28) day tour of duty shall be handled in accordance with existing practices. - Section 5.5.

-Section 5.5.
 Establishment of Permanent Annual Shifts.
-Effective May 1, 1999, police officers assigned to the Patrol Division who have completed their probationary period as of May 1, 1999 shall be assigned to permanent annual shifts in accordance with the following:

-1. The selection of the permanent assignments on each of three shifts shall be based on seniority, provided each shift must have at least one officer-in-charge.
+Police officers assigned to the Patrol Division who have completed their probationary period shall be assigned to permanent annual shifts in accordance with the following: - 1.
+The selection of the permanent assignments on each of three shifts shall be based on seniority.
 Prior to the commencement of the shift bidding process, the Police Chief shall specify the number of permanent assignments on each of three patrol shifts.
-During the month of February, all non-probationary officers shall submit in writing their first, second and third preferences for permanent annual shift assignments.
+During the month of February, all non-probationary officers shall submit in writing their first, second and third preferences for permanent annual shift assignments. - 2.
+During the term of this Agreement, the effective date of the permanent annual shifts shall be April 28, 2005, April 27, 2006, and April 26, 2007, respectively. - 3.
+No officer may select the same permanent shift for two (2) consecutive years.
+If an officer does not get his/her first shift preference for at least one (1) of two (2)

-- 2. No officer may select the same permanent shift for two (2) consecutive years.
-If an officer does not get his/her first shift preference for at least one (1) of two (2) consecutive years, he/she shall be given his/her first shift preference in the third year, notwithstanding anything to the contrary herein. - 3.
-All officers assigned to each shift shall be required to complete the full year -- exceptions may be granted at the sole discretion of the Police Chief for extenuating circumstances. - 4.
-For vacancies that develop after May 1 that the Police Chief desires to fill, the Police Chief will assign an officer not assigned to a permanent shift to fill the vacancy for the duration of fiscal year in question. - 5.
-Officers who are on special assignment (e.g., youth officers, investigators, etc.) and who are returned to the Patrol Division shall be assigned to a shift as determined exclusively by the Police Chief until the next time shifts are bid as provided above. - 6.
-The Police Chief will determine the shift assignments of probationary officers. - 7.
+- consecutive years, he/she shall be given his/her first shift preference in the third year, notwithstanding anything to the contrary herein. - 4.
+All officers assigned to each shift shall be required to complete the full year -- exceptions may be granted at the sole discretion of the Police Chief for extenuating circumstances. - 5.
+For vacancies that develop after the effective date of the annual shift change that the Police Chief desires to fill, the Police Chief will assign an officer not assigned to a permanent shift to fill the vacancy for the duration of fiscal year in question. - 6.
+Officers who are on special assignment (e.g., youth officers, investigators, etc.) and who are returned to the Patrol Division shall be assigned to a shift as determined exclusively by the Police Chief until the next time shifts are bid as provided above. - 7.
+The Police Chief will determine the shift assignments of probationary officers. - 8.
 Notwithstanding the foregoing, the Police Chief shall have the right to transfer employees who have been permanently assigned to a shift under this Section in order to meet the bona fide operational needs of the Department at any time (e.g., loss of an employee filling a specialty position, retirement, injury or other long-term leave, changes necessitated due to personnel problems adversely affecting operations, etc.).
 Employees shall be given as much notice as practicable of such transfers.
 If the reason for the transfer no longer exists and it would not adversely affect operations, the officer may be given the right to return to the shift originally bid.